From humble beginnings.

 With the addition of the balcony, the seating configuration changed, and the seating capacity changed only slightly with the addition of 25 house seats, bringing the total of seats to 1,198.
 The new structure was complete for the opening of the 1992 summer season.
 The Allen Pavilion was named in honor of The Allen Foundation for the Arts, the largest contributor to the project.

-Facts about the Elizabethan Stage/Allen Pavilion:
+Facts about the Allen Elizabethan Theatre:

 - During the 1991 remodel the shape and height of balcony canopy was determined by an idealized lighting position imagined by resident lighting designers.
 Similarly, side towers were formulated by ideal positions for side light.

 - Stage Lighting: control console is an ETC Obsession 1/600: there are 385 conventional fixtures; 20 color mixers, 32 color scrollers, 5 Moving Lights, and 571 stage lighting circuits.

 - Stage house is 45 ft.
 8 inches from show deck to top of penthouse.
 Flag pole extends 10 ft.
 7 inches above that.